LEARN TO SKATE

 Who’s it for?

-For beginners for skaters aged 5+ on the first day, as well as for those wishing to improve their basic skills whether their focus be for figure skating, hockey, speed skating or just skating for fun.
+For skaters aged 5+ on the first day of the program.
+CanSkate is geared towards skaters of all levels, including beginners, as well as for those wishing to improve their basic skills, whether their focus be for figure skating, hockey, speed skating or just skating for fun.
+Skaters are not required to have previous skating experience to participate.
+Skaters who have previous skating experience will be assessed on their first class and placed into the correct level based on their skating abilities.

 Who teaches it?